Every day in the UK another 240 people wake up to the catastrophic impact of a stroke.

-Every week, you'll help us rebuild them.
+Every week you’ll help us to support them.

 Kevin, stroke survivor, with Lucy, Stroke Association Support Coordinator